-On November 18th, 2014, Second Story, with creative partner Universal Everything, launched a monumental screen at the crossroads of the world in Times Square, New York and with it a new conversation about the convergence of art, commerce and technology.
+On November 18th, 2014, Second Story, with graphic artist Universal Everything, launched a monumental screen at the crossroads of the world in Times Square, New York and with it a new conversation about the convergence of art, commerce, and technology.

 An innovative workshop empowered ordinary people to create extraordinary animations using their cell phone, the Vine app, and a little help from Verizon Wireless and its products.

 This immersive digital experience draws viewers into Dutch artist Gerrit van Honthorst’s 1636 masterpiece Triumph of the Winter Queen: Allegory of the Just, a monumental portrait inspired by the turbulent lives of Elizabeth Stuart and Frederick V, once the King and Queen of Bohemia.